 The Council was committed to keeping its communities engaged and informed through a variety of methods and platforms including consultations, websites, social media pages and newsletters, alongside staff and elected representative engagement.
-It also utilised local media outlets including press, TV and radio to engage the general public and consults a wide array of community groups, partners and stakeholders.
+It also utilised local media outlets including press, TV and radio to engage the general public and consulted a wide array of community groups, partners and stakeholders.

 The Communications team supported departments to keep communities informed of any changes and improvements to its services and plays a key role in disseminating Government information.
+During 2021/2022 communications were largely focused on the ongoing impact of the Covid-19 pandemic.